Mahmoud-H97/NRET/README.md

 A Python package to retrieve canopy aboveground Nitrogen content using a hybrid modelling approach.
 #### Mahmoud H. Ahmed ``mahmoudhatim55@gmail.com``

-## Install in Anaconda env

-The package can be easily installed using the command

-`conda install -c mah010 nret`

-it **should** work on Python 3.6. and newer versions (Tested on 3.9.)

 ## pip install the package

-You can also pip install the package to your environment and it should also work fine (Tested in Google Colaboratory)
+You can also pip install the package to your environment ( Anaconda or Google colab) and it should also work fine (Tested in a local Windows machine & in Google Colaboratory). it **should** work on Python 3.6. and newer versions (Tested on 3.9.)

 `pip install nret`